littlehifive/dads_matter_cleaning/README.md

 - Link LENA log with the LENA dataset to remove the time periods indicated by parents to drop.
 There are altogether 27 ids that have something to drop, and 934 5-min clips (out of 39675, 2.4%) should be dropped.

 - Still need to manually check one more case 33420701 (only two interview dates available in the ID list): 2018-05-01 in LENA versus 2017-03-20 or 2017-08-09 in the ID list

+*ADEX:*
+- I applied the same data cleaning process for LENA dataset to the ADEX dataset, and all cleaning steps have been successfully replicated and implemented.

+- One issue is that the raw LENA and ADEX files have different number of rows in the first place (LENA: 40435, ADEX: 40474).
+I suspect it's because the parsing of the ITS file is more accurate than the output directly from the LENA software, but I am not sure.

+- A maybe related issue is that some of the ADEX timestamps do not perfectly match with the LENA ones, on the "seconds" level.
+Maybe the ITS files contain more accurate information about the timestamps.